 Although the answer to the question posed in this essay’s title may seem obvious, work can be regarded in a number of different ways.
-Traditionally, work consisted of the things one needed to do in order to find, hunt, or grow food, and make shelters, weapons, tools, and other useful things that contributed directly to one’s survival and well-being, as well as to the survival and well-being of the members of the community to which one belonged.
+Traditionally, work consisted of the things one needed to do in order to find, hunt, or grow food, and make clothes, shelters, tools, weapons, and other useful things that contributed directly to one’s survival and well-being, as well as to the survival and well-being of the members of the community to which one belonged.
 In these situations, there was a direct, intimate connection between the work one did and the benefits derived from that work.
 But with the rise of more populous, and therefore more complex, societies, there arose the model of the division of labour, which became more and more widely adopted, as it was found beneficial, at least from the narrow criterion of productivity, for each individual to specialize in doing a certain kind of work and then exchange the fruits of one’s work with each other.
 As societies became more populous, and as they began trading with different societies, the limits of a simple barter economy could only be overcome by the development of a medium of exchange, namely money, that remained relatively stable in value and was accepted by most or all of the members of the society in which one lived, as well as the members of the societies with which one traded.

 As work became increasingly specialized, there developed a greater and greater separation between the work one did and the satisfaction of one’s personal needs and desires.
 For example, the labourer who spends one’s working day making cars, roads, clothes, shoes, home appliances, or computers, or works at being a doctor, musician, actor, police officer, truck driver, or nanny, does not directly satisfy one’s needs and desires by the work one does, such as by growing or preparing the food one eats, making the clothes one wears, building or repairing the house or residence one lives in, and so forth.
 But even with the high degree of specialization that characterizes modern civilization, all people continue to perform other kinds of work for which they are not paid, and which contribute to satisfying their personal needs and desires, such as preparing and cooking the food they eat, cleaning themselves, their clothes, and the residence they live in, and repairing their possessions or mending their clothes.
 In the present age, specialization has gone so far that many people don’t even cook or prepare the food they eat, wash their clothes, clean the residence they live in, care for their children, or perform other mundane chores, as was the case in earlier periods of labour specialization, and still is the case for many people living today in less affluent countries, who cannot afford to pay others to do these things for them.